A Nationalist Agricultural Policy

 The West's rural communities do not need migrant labor to remain afloat

-On top of these trends, the claims of the agricultural lobbies and political class about the necessity of migrants in doing agricultural work is helping to fuel the Great Replacement and locking White workers out of entire sectors of the economy.
-Neoliberal and globalist policies have failed Western nations, harmed much of the rest of the world, and are used as one of the primary drivers of demographic change in wealthier White nations.
-Nationalists must present Whites with an alternative vision of the agricultural sector and rural economies, and be armed with the facts necessary to push back against the advocates of the current paradigm.
+On top of these trends, the claims of the agricultural lobbies and political class about the necessity of migrants in doing agricultural work is helping to fuel the Great Replacement and locking Western workers out of entire sectors of the economy.
+Neoliberal and globalist policies have failed Western nations, harmed much of the rest of the world, and are used as one of the primary drivers of demographic change in wealthier Western nations.
+Nationalists must present their people(s) with an alternative vision of the agricultural sector and rural economies, and be armed with the facts necessary to push back against the advocates of the current paradigm.

 The Current Situation:

-Young White people, particularly young White men, are not being drawn into a sector where they are not only vital but foundational.
+Young people, particularly the male backbone of the life, are not being drawn into a sector where they are not only vital but foundational.

-The financialisation of the agriculture and food commodities markets has already contributed to one major crisis, the 2008 food price crisis, which saw investors hold onto billions of tonnes of agricultural products as they watched prices increase and their profits shoot through the roof.
+The financialization of the agriculture and food commodities markets has already contributed to one major crisis, the 2008 food price crisis, which saw investors hold onto billions of tons of agricultural products as they watched prices increase and their profits shoot through the roof.

 Speculative capital ran riot with the global food supply.